pdidev/pdi/CONTRIBUTING.md

 It builds, tests and installs the distribution from scratch, in a fresh `pdibuild.XXXXX` directory created in the current directory, so it leaves your own build tree alone.
-It then builds and tests the ways a project can consume PDI, installed and mocked; the banner it prints before each step says which.
+It then builds and tests the ways a project can consume PDI: installed, mocked and, when the dependencies are installed on the system (`PDI_LIBS=provided`), embedded; the banner it prints before each step says which.
 Set `TEST_DIR` to build somewhere specific, `MAKEFLAGS` to control the parallelism, `EXCLUDED_PDI_TESTS` to skip tests, and `CMAKE_FLAGS` to pass configure flags of your own, which take precedence over those the script chooses.